 - The LEI is a 20-character, alpha-numeric code, based on the ISO 17442 standard, is used for uniquely and unambiguously identifying legal entities globally.
-Each LEI contains information about an entity's ownership structure and thus answers the questions of <a href="who is who"/who is who"/who owns whom"/who put, the publicly available LEI data pool can be regarded as a global directory, which greatly enhances transparency in the global marketplace. - Following the financial crisis of 2008, financial supervisors were unable to reconcile positions and dependencies across financial marketplaces easily.
+Each LEI contains information about an entity's ownership structure and thus answers the questions of who is who and who owns whom.
+Simply put, the publicly available LEI data pool can be regarded as a global directory, which greatly enhances transparency in the global marketplace. - Following the financial crisis of 2008, financial supervisors were unable to reconcile positions and dependencies across financial marketplaces easily.
 Supervisory authorities can now identify parties to financial transactions across markets, products, and regions for regulatory reporting and supervision in a consistent and systematic way with the introduction of the LEI. - The private sector, particularly financial institutions, use the LEI as part of their data-driven approaches to client management procedures.
-The LEI is used to identify their clients in a

-- standardized way thereby connecting internal and external databases through the LEI; so as to speak the same language in entity identification and verification. - The Global LEI System is overseen by over 71 public authorities (including DG FISMA representing the European Commission, the European Central Bank, the EU supervisory authorities, and 16 member state authorities), under the auspices of the Financial Stability - In the European Union, the LEI is already required in regulatory reporting for entities subject to EMIR, MIFID II, MAR, CRR, SFTR, Solvency II, AIFMD, CRAR, CSDR, Transparency Directive, Securitization Regulation, Prospectus Regulation and SFTR.
-At the global level, more than 100 rules are referring to the LEI in Financial Stability Board jurisdictions1.
+The LEI is used to identify their clients in a standardized way thereby connecting internal and external databases through the LEI; so as to speak the same language in entity identification and verification. - The Global LEI System is overseen by over 71 public authorities (including DG FISMA representing the European Commission, the European Central Bank, the EU supervisory authorities, and 16 member state authorities) participating in the Regulatory Oversight Committee. - In the European Union, the LEI is already required in regulatory reporting for entities subject to over 80+ Regulations such as EMIR, MIFID II, MAR, CRR, SFTR, Solvency II, AIFMD, CRAR, CSDR, Transparency Directive, Securitization Regulation, Prospectus Regulation and SFTR.
+At the global level, more than 200 rules are referring to the LEI in Financial Stability Board jurisdictions.

-Why should the LEI be one of the building blocks of the EU data strategy and digital transformation?
+Why should the LEI be one of the building blocks of the EU data strategy and elnvoicing standard specifically?